 Discover how your business can import from Victoria

-- Our global education network is located in eight key Victorian Government Business Offices (VGBOs) around the globe.
+- Our global education network is located in eight key Victorian Government Trade and Investment (VGTI) offices around the globe.
 Education Services Managers (ESMs) (PDF download) provide on-the-ground support to Victorian education and training institutions interested in accessing new opportunities and growing their overseas business development activities.
 ESMs can also assist international governments and education institutions looking for opportunities in Victoria.

 - Read about the Victorian Government's one to two-year strategic priorities for International Education.